 Many Australian companies are favouring hybrid cloud over public and private cloud solutions.
-According to a Microsoft study in 2016; 40% of Australian organisations are already using hybrid deployments, and this is expected to increase to 49% by the end of the year.
+According to a Microsoft study; 40% of Australian organisations are already using hybrid deployments, and this is expected to increase to 49% by the end of the year.
 It’s easy to see why this shift is happening.
 Hybrid models provide businesses the cost-effective, third-party support of public clouds as well as the security and performance guarantees of private clouds.
 In short, you get the best of both worlds.

 But with a huge mix of public, private, and sometimes legacy IT systems; managing the interconnections and interactions between each platform is crucial.
 In many ways, a hybrid model can be likened to an orchestra in which; all instruments play their own role but require a conductor to maintain harmony.
 In an IT context, you (the conductor) must guide the processes, technology, and services to; deliver a seamless user experience across all channels to all users.
 With this in mind; here are some things you need to consider to perfectly orchestrate your IT infrastructure to the cloud environment.